Hienomekaanikko/tests_libft/README.md

 How it works?

-1. Build the Library: Go to the libft directory and run make.
+1. Make the library: Go to the libft directory and run make.
 This will create the libft.a library if libft is built correctly.
-2. Build the Tests: Go to the testlibft directory and run make.
+2. Make the tests: Go to the testlibft directory and run make.
 This will compile each test file into a separate executable.
 You can then run each test executable independently, like so:

 ```
 ./test_ft_strlen